You already send billions in taxes to Lansing and Washington to fix the roads, yet they are still worst in the nation.

 The Build It Michigan Strong legislative reform plan reduces the cost of road building materials by increasing access to construction aggregates, stretching your tax dollars to fix more roads without a tax increase.
 All while protecting our environment.

-Join the unprecedented coalition of union and business leaders supporting Senate Bill 431.
+Join the unprecedented coalition of union and business leaders supporting aggregate mining reform.

 (Click on video for sound)

-The Build It Michigan Strong coalition of union and business organizations supports the bi-partisan reforms included in SB 431, which reduces infrastructure construction costs by expanding aggregate supplies and sourcing them closer to job sites, ensuring tax dollars are spent on roads and sewers instead of being lost to higher expenses.
+The Build It Michigan Strong coalition of union and business organizations supports bi-partisan reforms that reduce infrastructure construction costs by expanding aggregate supplies and sourcing them closer to job sites, ensuring tax dollars are spent on roads and infrastructure by slashing material transit costs.

 MICHIGAN NEEDS MORE INVESTMENT TO FIX THE DAMN ROADS